IT008-2025-Nhom20/ImageAutomate/docs/design/ExecutionEngine.md

 Longest path from sources to sinks = critical path.
 Complexity: O(V + E) per recomputation.

-**Priority Boost:** Blocks on the critical path receive multiplicative boost (×1.5) to prevent late-stage bottlenecks.
+**Priority Boost:** Blocks on the critical path receive multiplicative boost (×1.5) applied to their runtime priority (see Section 6.1).

 #### **Advanced Strategy (Optional, Experimental):**